Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 \subsection{Data and preprocessing}

-The data acquired in Nakamura et al. \cite{RN1483} were provided by coauthorss of this paper.
-They two-dimensionally observed the change of Co-K-edge X-ray absorption spectra of Li$_x$CoO$_2$ of the model composite electrode.
-The XAS measurements at the Co K edge were carried out at the beamlines of BL01B1 and BL28XU in SPring-8, Japan.
-Figures \ref{fig:gaussfit_full} (A) and (B) show two-dimensional maps of the peak top energy obtained from the data used in this study.
+The data acquired in Nakamura et al. \cite{RN1483} were provided by the coauthors of this paper.
+They two-dimensionally observed the change in the Co-K-edge X-ray absorption spectra of Li$_x$CoO$_2$ in the model composite electrode.
+The XAS measurements at the Co K edge were carried out at the BL01B1 and BL28XU beamlines of SPring-8, Japan.
+Figures \ref{fig:gaussfit_full} (A) and (B) show two-dimensional maps of the PTE obtained from the data used in this study.
 An area of about $1100 \times 3060$ $\mu$m was observed with a spatial resolution of approximately 2 $\mu$m in an energy range from 7700 to 7740 eV at energy steps of 0.4 eV.
 The model electrode was charged to 4.2 V at current rates of 9 mAcm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (B)) and 12 mAcm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (A)).
 The procedure for fabricating the model electrode and the details of the experiments are given in the papers \cite{RN1499,RN1483}.
-The two 2D-XAS datasets we analyzed consisted of 100 frames (corresponding to an energy range from 7700 to 7740 eV) of $300 \times 300$ pixels (corresponding to area of about $600 \times 600$$\mu$m), which were clipped from the two whole images, as shown by the red rectangles in Figs. \ref{fig:gaussfit_full} (A) and (B).
+The two 2D-XAS datasets we analyzed consisted of 100 frames (corresponding to an energy range from 7700 to 7740 eV at energy steps of 0.4 eV) of $300 \times 300$ pixels (corresponding to area of about $600 \times 600$ $\mu$m), which were regions straddling the boundary between the electrochemically active and inactive regions, as shown by the red squares in Figs. \ref{fig:gaussfit_full} (A) and (B).

 In the preprocessing, we normalized each Co K-edge X-ray absorption spectrum at each pixel point to be zero at 7700 eV and unity at 7740 eV.
-Then, we reshaped the 2D array of pixels into a 1D column of pixels for each frame and thereby obtained a $m$ by $n$ spectrum matrix $X_0$.
-In this study, $m=90000$ and $n=100$ as described above.
-As described in the Introduction, the X-ray absorption spectra acquired from the model electrode have a large common background signal and vary only a little from one position to another.
-To enhance the differences in the absorption spectra, we subtracted a certain reference standard spectrum from the spectrum matrix $\bm{X}_0$:
+Then, we reshaped the 2D array of pixels into a 1D column of pixels for each frame and thereby obtained an $m$ by $n$ spectrum matrix $\boldsymbol{X}_0$.
+In this study, $m=90000$ and $n=100$.
+As described in the Introduction, X-ray absorption spectra acquired from the model electrode are very similar and vary only a little from one position to another.
+To enhance the differences in the absorption spectra, we subtracted a certain reference standard spectrum from the spectrum matrix $\boldsymbol{X}_0$: